bedrocklinux/bedrocklinux-website/markdown/faq.md

 - If you have issues with packages from Linux distributions that are unique to that distribution and would rather simply use another distribution's package for this specific issue than debug the root of the problem.
-- If you would like to try for extremely high uptime while still doing distro-upgrades if you are limited yourself to a single machine.
-See [Why should I not use Bedrock?](#why\_not\_use\_bedrock) below for the catch.
 - If you want a toy with which to play.

 ## {id="why\_not\_use\_bedrock"} Why should I not use Bedrock?